Chommanard Book Prize

-The Chommanard Book Prize is a literary award in Thailand which recognises female literary talent and is sponsored by the Bangkok Bank and Praphansarn Publishing House Co.
+The Chommanard Book Prize is a distinguished Thai literary award established to honor and promote female authors.
+Since its inception, the prize has recognized outstanding works by women writers, alternating between fiction and non-fiction categories.
+The event is sponsored by the Bangkok Bank and organized by Praphansarn Publishing Co, Ltd.

 The inaugural prize in 2007 was awarded for a work of fiction.

 In 2010, the theme was modern non-fiction and the prize was awarded to an autobiographical work.